 Plan your imports to run consecutively instead of concurrently.
 Performing multiple imports to the same data extension or subscriber list at the same time adversely affects performance.
 Because subscriber lists use a shared data storage model within an account, performing multiple imports to one or many subscriber lists in the same account can cause performance issues.

 If you operate within an Enterprise 2.0 account, this information applies to all of the business units within your enterprise because all business units share the same subscribers.
 Stagger your imports programmatically to ensure the imports don't slow performance.

 An ideal scenario involving imports to subscriber lists includes importing to the All Subscriber list in your account (including profile attribute details), then performing serial imports to individual lists as necessary.
 These more imports don't need to include profile attribute data, as the initial import to the All Subscribers list included this data.

-Salesforce Marketing Cloud activities handle large amounts of data in an asynchronous operation.
+Marketing Cloud Engagement activities handle large amounts of data in an asynchronous operation.
 You can use import activities, query activities, and filter activities to process this data without the need for multiple calls.
 Avoid using these activities for single records or rows in a data extension.

 Plan your activities to reduce the amount of server and cache space necessary to perform.
 Dealing with smaller amounts of data allows the servers to better cache data and demand less resources for reading the data.
 For your filter and query activities, examine the fields you include in your SQL queries and make sure that you include only the absolutely necessary fields (such as an ID field) and avoiding more fields that slow the process.
 For example, if your solution processes data through multiple filter and query activities in succession, only carry the necessary fields for each stage of the activity.
 Then use a final query activity to join the final results back into the original data set.
 This process reduces the necessary resources required to store and retrieve the more data through each stage of the process.